TGWTurner/AcmeStoreGo/readme.md

 ```
 Things to try:
 * Start the server `go run main.go`, poke around here: http://localhost:4002/api-docs
-* Run the unit tests `go test ./...`
+* Run the unit tests `go test ./...` (Defaults to in memory store)
-* Change the environment variable `DB_CONNECTION` to choose database options `sql`/`sql-mem`/``
+* Change the environment variable `DB_CONNECTION` to choose database options `sql`/`sql-mem`/`""`

 ** The integration tests also run the server. **

 # Debugging

 In VS Code:
+* After having installed the Go package and optional additional packages
-* Set a breakpoint by clicking to the right of the line number of the line of code you want to the debugger to stop on.
+* Set a breakpoint by clicking to the left of the line number of the line of code you want to the debugger to stop on.
 A red dot will appear.
-* Go to the run/debug tab.
-In the drop down select `Node.js...` then npm run script you want to debug.
-Try `Run Script: test`
-If you choose to debug the server you'll have to make requests to it somehow.
+* Navigate to `main.go` and select `Run > Start Debugging` (or press `F5`)
 * Assuming it reaches the line of code you set a breakpoint on, you can now hover over variables to see what they are set to and use the controls at the top to step to the next line or step into a function or run to the next breakpoint.

 # Databases